chuoke/php-nginx-alpine/README.md

       - "traefik.http.routers.${COMPOSE_PROJECT_NAME}-router.entrypoints=web"
 ```

-These example files like `./nginx/site.conf` and `./supervisord/site.conf` can be found in the sample `config` of the project.
+These example files like `./nginx/site.conf` and `./supervisord/site.conf` can be found in the project.

 ---